guntas-13/CS691_AISG/README.md

 # Assignment - 2

 # Medical Specialty Classification: Zero-Shot, Few-Shot, and Fine-Tuning Workflows
+## See Nice Rendered Notebooks at the [Quarto Page](https://guntas-13.github.io/CS691_AISG/)!

 This assignment asked us to classify medical case descriptions into specialties using transformer models with three approaches: **zero-shot prompting**, **few-shot prompting**, and **fine-tuning**.
-We use the `hpe-ai/medical-cases-classification-tutorial` dataset, which contains medical descriptions and corresponding specialties (e.g., "Cardiovascular / Pulmonary", "Orthopedic").
+We use the [`hpe-ai/medical-cases-classification-tutorial`](https://huggingface.co/datasets/hpe-ai/medical-cases-classification-tutorial) dataset, which contains medical descriptions and corresponding specialties (e.g., "Cardiovascular / Pulmonary", "Orthopedic").
 The goal is to predict the correct specialty from a set of 13 unique classes.

 We explore:
 1. **Zero-Shot Prompting**: Leveraging a pre-trained language model without task-specific training.